 Posture and the Young Child

 As an adult, we can begin checking our children for signs of bad posture as soon as they begin to stand upright!
-Signs of a head, shoulders, or hips tilting to the left or right is an early sign that your child may be starting to show signs postural distortions.
-Although this may seem early for a child to have misalignments to their spine, birth injuries and falls that take place when a child is learning how to walk have already begun to affect their posture.
+Signs of bad posture can include a head, shoulders, or hips tilting to the left or right is an early sign that your child may be starting to show signs postural distortions.
+This may seem early for a child to have misalignments to their spine, birth injuries and falls that take place when a child is learning how to walk have already begun to affect their posture.

 Posture and the Pre-Adolescent